-The Certification Examination is administered for NBCSN by the Professional Testing Corporation (PTC).
+The Certification Examination is administered for NBCSN by the Competency and Credentialing Institute (CCI).

 See the Handbook for Candidates for payment options.

-The Certification Examination for School Nurses will be administered during a two-week testing period in the winter and in the summer of each year.
-Click here to search for the site nearest you.
-You will not be able to select a testing center for your four-hour examination appointment until you have received an Eligibility Notice from PTC.
+The Certification Examination for School Nurses will be tested periodically each year.
+You will not be able to select a testing center for your four-hour examination appointment until you have received an Eligibility Notice.
 Please note that hours and days of availability vary at different centers.
 Testing centers may differ in environments and security requirements.
-Applicants may contact PTC prior to the examination if there are any questions or concerns regarding the testing center and to arrange another site if needed within the same testing window.
+Applicants may contact Prometric prior to the examination if there are any questions or concerns regarding the testing center and to arrange another site if needed within the same testing window.

 Back to top

-The national exam for school nurses is held two (2) times annually.
-It is offered at various locations throughout the country (please refer to Testing Centers, above).
-Upcoming exam dates:
+The national exam for school nurses is held periodically throughout the year.
+It is offered at various locations throughout the country.

 The national exam for school nurses is a written computerized exam composed of a maximum of 250 multiple-choice, objective questions with a total testing time of four (4) hours.